 - Connect with faculty and secure a Quest mentor.

 - Define your project with the guidance of your Quest mentor.

 Make sure to add your name to the interest list so that you stay up-to-date and receive targeted support as you plan your project.

 All students who intend to complete a Quest project will need to submit a Quest Proposal Form prior to starting their project.
-The deadline to complete this step is the last day of classes the semester before you intend to start your project.

 Want to learn more?
 Attend an information session!